 In this course, students integrate the theories of MERM1 and MERM2 with the methods and statistics of MERM3.This will be done by writing a theory-driven empirical paper that focuses on a topic discussed in MERM1 or MERM2.
 In the first week of the course, groups of two students choose a specific research question, and they get an introduction to the data set.
 Students start reading the literature and they write a theoretical introduction.
 In the second week they develop further their theory and hypothesis section, and make a start with their empirical analysis.
 In week 3, students elaborate on their empirical analysis, testing their hypotheses.
 Finally, in week 4, the results, conclusions and discussion of the paper have to be completed.
 Detailed instructions on the paper and the course proceedings will be given at the beginning of the course.

-Methods and Statistics 1: Regression analysis and its generalizations
+SASR03 Methods and statistics 1: Regression analysis and its generalizations

-(2) Regression models for binary dependent variables (such as whether or not people are employed): logistic and probit regression, emphasizing different types of interpretaions;
+(2) Regression models for binary dependent variables (such as whether or not people are employed): logistic and probit regression, emphasizing different types of interpretations;